puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_language.markdown

 ### Detecting and Updating

+If any of your code modifies an array or hash variable, Puppet will log the following deprecation warning:

     Warning: The use of mutating operations on Array/Hash is deprecated at 1.
 See http://links.puppetlabs.com/puppet-mutation-deprecation

+If you are mutating data structures, you should change your code to create new values instead of modifying existing ones.

 ### Context